 FBI Sentinel Programme Saved by Agile?

-Two attempts were made to create a new case management system for FBI agents to use in the wake of the Oklahoma City bombings.
+Two failed attempts were made to create a new case management system for FBI agents to use in the wake of the Oklahoma City bombings.
 The first project ,‘VCF’, was canned in 2005 with a $170m write-off.